 Technology resources housed in Olin and Chalmers are in high demand, and, like any shared resource, must serve the campus community.
 Workstations should be used with consideration.
-When users leave the workstation area, even temporarily, they should remove their belongings.
+When users leave the workstation area, even temporarily, they should remove their belongings and log off.